 As privacy and information security laws and regulations change or cyber risks evolve pertaining to data, we may incur significant additional costs in technology, third-party services and personnel to maintain systems designed to anticipate and prevent cyber-attacks.
 For example, the Company experienced a cyber security incident at some Chili's locations in fiscal 2018.
+As with many public companies, our defenses are under attack regularly.
+There have been and will be minor intrusions from time-to-time.
 As a result of the incident, we have taken certain additional preventative measures to reduce cyber risks.
-However, we cannot provide assurance that our security frameworks and measures will be successful in preventing future cyber-attacks or data loss.
+However, we cannot provide assurance that our security frameworks and measures will be successful in preventing future significant cyber-attacks or data loss.